srschnitz/Healthcare-SQL-Diagnostics-project-fun/README.md

 Lay groundwork for future modeling (e.g., classification, anomaly detection) Schema summaries and query modules coming

 Due to GitHub’s file size limits, the full Medicare dataset is analyzed within the notebook.
 A reduced sample or aggregated view may be uploaded later.
 All semantic cleaning, clustering, and visualizations are documented in the notebook.

-Notebook coming soon!
+Working on updating my README soon.
+My viuals and portfolio are updated.
+My notebook also needs a refresh.